It Took Me A Year To Get Over Someone I Never Even Met

 A few days beforehand, however, the first COVID case was confirmed in South Africa.
 And on the day of our date, I woke up with a headache, mild fever, and swollen glands.
 I had to cancel.

-Soon after our canceled date, South Africa entered a hard lockdown.
+Soon after our cancelled date, South Africa entered a hard lockdown.
 No one other than essential workers could leave their homes, except to purchase food.

 Max and I had no idea when we would meet.
 We voiced fantasies of quarantining together in the woods or going on dates in Hazmat suits.
 “As soon as this is done we’re going for drinks and I’m gonna kiss you and hold your hand and we’re gonna be gross and take lots of pictures together, okay?”
 Max texted me.